LukeGrahamLandry/franca/devlog.md

 - TODO: deal with `CodegenEntry:Bounce` on wasm

+## (Jan 19)

+- better code gen for boolean not. notice when ceqw on the result of another cmp and just flip the comparison instead.
+- small codesize improvements. arm64: don't make a frame if leaf + no stack. don't fold constant offsets because you'd rather only have one relocation and reuse the value (i go back and forth here).
+- make emit_instructions dsl allow passing a different function to call instead of emit(). use that for amd64/isel.fr:sel_inner:ultof.

 ## (Jan 18)

 - im so stupid. i was like how can RsVec()::empty have ptr=8 so my bake_relocatable_constant chokes on it when i try to AOT?